Albert Einstein addressed what was called, in 1946, “The Negro Question” in another document belonging to the so-called ‘Dead Sea Scrolls of physics’.

 Reverse racism does not exist because PoC do not have any institutions in operation that specifically work against whites that they are able to benefit from, nor is there any historical evidence to suggest that any attempts to do so by PoC have ever been made.
 The reverse racism theory was concocted as a weak defense for white supremacist ideals.
 The reverse of racism would be NO racism at all, would it not?
 Some PoC are indeed prejudiced against whites, but even that is mainly based on generation after generation of them living under the institutionalized racism that is white supremacy.
 It’s not like racism, which is irrational & oppressive.

 None of us asked to be born, nor did we get to choose our race.
 We are not responsible for the actions of our ancestors, but today’s whites do hold responsibility for allowing white supremacy to continue.
 If you’re not part of the solution, you are part of the problem.
-So just living comfortably within white privilege without actively attempting to put racism to an end makes you no better than your predecessors who crafted it.
+So just living comfortably within white privilege without actively attempting to put systematic racism to an end makes you no better or different than your predecessors who crafted it.

 Being able to enjoy the benefits of white privilege does not mean that all white peoples lives are, or have the capability of being ‘perfect’ – everyone has problems.
 That doesn’t mean that the benefits can’t be reaped in the other various layers of a white persons life.
 Having an inherit unfair advantage doesn’t mean you’ll always win.
 There are lots of minorities who are doing far better than many whites.
 Whites can face oppression too via sexism & homophobia (just like straight black men are able to benefit from straight & male privileges), but they cannot face oppression based on their race alone because again, there isn’t any racism being institutionalized against them (not even the Irish).
 There’s really no debating who is being oppressed more (& in much harsher ways) than who; that is crystal clear…